Danny Deckchair: Plot

 All caught up in the dizzying events surrounding the political rally, Glenda and Danny spend the night together.
 He wakes reveling in his new soul-mate, gets dressed in a haze of happiness and steps outside onto Glenda's porch to greet the dawn of his perfect new life.
 However, local kids have found and reported the deck chair causing Danny's past to come crashing down upon him in a torrent of media frenzy.

 As a shocked Glenda emerges from her house to see what all the noise is about, she spots Danny running down the street with a crowd in hot pursuit.
 Just then, Trudy and Upman drop down in a news helicopter and land in the street in front of Glenda's yard, stopping Danny dead in his tracks.
-Trudy reclaims Danny amidst an explosion of camera flashes to take him back to Sydney, where she can bask in his new-found fame.
-As his half-truths become uncovered in the stark light of media exposure, Glenda rails against Danny as he is whisked away.
+Trudy reclaims Danny amidst an explosion of camera flashes to take him back to Sydney, where she can bask in this new-found fame.
+She drags Danny into the helicopter and whisks him away with Danny's anguished face pressed against the window peering at Glenda.

+As his half-truths are uncovered in the stark light of media exposure, Glenda rails against Danny as he leaves.
 Although she is angry at being deceived by Danny, his departure brings Glenda to the stark realization that she has been deceiving herself as well.
-She finally admits to herself that her life is at a dead end and she decides it is time for a change.
+She finally admits to herself that her life is miserable and resigns from her dead-end traffic officer job.